Throwing a Holiday Party? Don’t Forget These 4 Things!

 Mulling some spices for wine and have some extra?
 Throw them on the stove and steep them, allowing your home to fill up with the warm baking spices of the season.

 Create a make-shift photo booth station right in your living room!
-Grab some fun holiday props — hats, tinsel, oversized candy canes — and leave some Polaroid cameras or throw it old school with disposable cameras.
+Grab some fun holiday props — hats, tinsel, oversized candy canes — and leave a Polaroid camera or throw out some old school disposable cameras.

 Live Music & Entertainment